maniginam/maniginam.github.io/_posts/2020-06-26-Twinkle-Twinkle-Little-Stars.md

 to set it in place once the box is clicked.
 This is tough & i think i think i may have too many objects and sub-objects, so i'm getting a little wrapped up in where the hell I am in the depth of the objects...
 I'll get there...

+And lastly, I knew it was only a matter of time before this happened, but I was surprised that I, so soon, had my first dream about writing code!
+I think i was trying to solve the euler 5 in my dream, and it was a good dream; I solved it.
+I briefly woke up (i think) and tried to remember how I solved it but the memory of the precise code was fleeting...

 Rex:
 Today, Rex hunted for coins in the school parking lot and found a whole dollar in quarters--I didn't even